How to Crochet the Puff Stitch

 There are several variations on puff stitch, often based on the number of loops and the size of the puff stitch.
 You can also work staggered puff stitch rows, as seen here, as well as stacked, zigzag, braided, and more.

 What You'll Need

 - Crochet hook

 Make a Starting Chain

-Make a starting chain in a multiple of 2 stitches + 4.Continue to 3 of 11 below.
+Make a starting chain in a multiple of two stitches plus four.